You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 When your popups guide visitors toward the solutions they’re looking for, they’ll absolutely love to see them.
 By making the shopping experience easier to navigate, popup campaigns carry lots of value and can raise your revenues by up to 10 times.

-So whether you’re a seasoned popup maker who has just picked up a few new tricks or you’re just about to create your first campaign, head on over to OptiMonk and get started today!
+So whether you’re a seasoned popup maker who has just picked up a few new tricks or you’re just about to create your first pop-up campaign, head on over to OptiMonk and get started today!